Reservoir Computing with Magnetic Thin Films: Thin Film Reservoir Computer

 The atomistic Landau–Lifshitz–Gilbert (LLG) equation is used to model the time-dependent behaviour of the magnetic films given by:

-where $\mathbf{m}_i$ is a unit vector representing the direction of the magnetic spin moment of cell $i$, $\gamma$ is the gyromagnetic ratio and ${\mathbf {H}}^i_{{\rm eff}}$ is the net magnetic field on each cell and is equal to the derivative of the spin Hamiltonian:
+where $\mathbf{m}_i$ is a unit vector representing the direction of the magnetic spin moment of macro-cell $i$, $\gamma$ is the gyromagnetic ratio and ${\mathbf {H}}^i_{{\rm eff}}$ is the net magnetic field on each macro-cell and is equal to the derivative of the spin Hamiltonian: